 - Distracted or aggressive driving due to stress felt by drivers needing to be prepared for the holidays

 Physical Injuries During the Holidays

 The increase in vehicle accidents during the holidays directly impacts the increase of accident-related physical injuries or death.
 Drivers have a duty of reasonable care to other motorists on the roadway and pedestrians that may be in the area.
 Thus, driving while fatigued, distracted, or under the influence of alcohol is considered a breach of the duty to drive carefully.
 With so many people on the road, the failure to exercise a reasonable amount of caution while driving can be considered negligent, particularly if the behavior resulted in an accident that caused physical and/or emotional harm to another driver or pedestrian.

 Negligent driving is illegal no matter what time of year it is, but a car accident resulting in serious injuries to a loved one is likely to be more devastating around the holidays.
 Jeffrey H. Penneys, Esq. understands the need to handle injury claims with compassion and patience during the holidays.
 His passion and experience in personal injury law drives him to determine the best course of action for each case based on the individual and personal details involved.

-If you or a loved one has been injured in a vehicle accident, call today or fill out our online contact form and Attorney Jeffrey H. Penneys will contact you about your claim.
+If you or a loved one has been injured in a motorcycle or any other motor vehicle accident, fill out our online contact form or call a Philadelphia motorcycle accident lawyer, Attorney Jeffrey H. Penneys, he will contact you about your claim.
 If negligence caused the injuries, then he can focus on fighting for your rights while you focus on getting well.